MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-for-Customer-Overview.md

       |**Certificate No.**|Certificate number provided by the customer can be defined to justify the lower tax deduction.  |

-## To set up TDS in location master
+## To set up TDS on location master

 **T.A.N** needs to be defined in locations from where the company files its returns.

-## To set up TDS in company information
+## To set up TDS on company information

 -  Following information need to be defined in company information.